 Overseas Council works in five regions of the world: Africa, Asia, Europe, Latin America and the Middle East/North Africa.
 Approximately 200 leading Bible colleges receive support through the OC Network.
 The combined student body is approximately 30,000 Christian leaders.

 OCA expresses its gratitude to our many supporters who have contributed throughout the year.

-In the last few years OCA has been able to send over $1 million each year to our partner colleges in direct funding, as well as provide additional contribution through the OC Network International events and the varied services of the Consultancy Program.
+In the last financial year OCA was been able to send over $1.5 million to our partner colleges in direct funding, as well as provide additional contribution through the OC Network International events and the varied services of the Consultancy Program.

 OCA has been increasing its commitment to support faculty study grants to upgrade the competence of the faculty.
 This is a key way to improve the quality of education in our partner Bible colleges.
 About 30 faculty members were supported during the financial year 2015-2016.

 OCA is currently increasing the number of Bible colleges it supports in the Pacific region, as a natural extension of the Pasifika Strategy which we started in 2012, as well as Bible colleges in Vietnam, and soon more in Africa.